-Equation 6.1 Accounting for Changes in Fuel Stocks

-Total Annual Fuel Consumption = Annual Fuel Purchases - Annual Fuel Sales + Fuel Stock at Beginning of Year - Fuel Stock at End of Year
+Equation 6.1 Accounting for Changes in Fuel Stocks Consumption = Annual Fuel Purchases - + Fuel Stock at Beginning of Year - of Year

 Step 2: Select the appropriate CO2 emission factor for each fuel.

 The Protocol provides default emission factors for a wide variety of fuels in Appendix G, Table G.1.